 When I advised Warwick Smith, the Telecommunications Industry Ombudsman (and administrator to my arbitration) about this terrible situation, being left with only 13 days to decipher what documents belonged to me and which belonged to the two other COT cases, he said to contact Dr Hughes, the arbitrator.
 However, the arbitrator’s office informed me that Dr Hughes had taken his usual Christmas break, which meant the 13 days left for me to answer Telstra’s 12 December 1994 defence would be over by the time Dr Hughes returned from leave.
 Warwick Smith’s response to this was: do the best you can.

-I ask that you consider the following: No organisation, whether commercial or government (in this instance, the TIO office), while under allegations of fraud, collusion or gross misconduct can investigate itself:“…the law does not permit a party to an allegation to investigate himself”.
+I ask that the Australian government consider the following: No organisation, whether commercial or government (in this instance, the TIO office), while under allegations of fraud, collusion or gross misconduct can investigate itself:“…the law does not permit a party to an allegation to investigate himself”.
 (See www.heineraffair.info/main.html)

 It has already been accepted, in many legal circles, that the TIO cannot investigate my claim against John Pinnock and/or his predecessor Warwick Smith